Bill Fick

-Bill Fick is a printmaker living and working in Chapel Hill, North Carolina.
+Bill Fick is a printmaker living and working in Durham, North Carolina.
 Fick is the director of Cockeyed Press, which specializes in the production of satirical linocut prints and book production.
 He is also a member of the Outlaw Printmakers.
 Fick, along with Beth Grabowski authored a book, Printmaking: A Complete Guide to Materials & Processes in 2009.

 Biography

 Fick was born on October 19, 1963, in Lirik, Sumatra, Indonesia.
 His family moved to the United States when he was young and he received his B.A. from Duke University in 1986 and his M.F.A. from University of North Carolina-Greensboro in 1990.